Nizas, Hérault: History

 Archival materials, such as old maps, postcards and photographs, census of population and parochial records going as far back as the early 17th century may be found on line at Archives départementales de l'Hérault.

 Population

-The inhabitants of Nizas are called Nizaçois.
+The inhabitants of Nizas are called Nizaçois in French.

 Sights

 The present village dates from the 10th century with extensive building in the 12th and 13th centuries giving the characteristic shape of a circulade.
 This is tight spiral configuration with the outer buildings having thick (up to 3 meters in places) stone walls as a defence.
 Since 2004, the historical district quartier de la Villette has been a pedestrian zone.
 The information below is largely based on the tourists signs.

 Castrum tower

 The tower is located in quartier de la Villette, the oldest part of Nizas.
 This four-sided tower (6.5 x 10 m) with walls 1.70m thick was originally surrounded by an enclosure which served as a farmyard to the old chateau.